 NEW DELHI — Russia has begun delivering upgraded MiG-29 fighters to the Indian air force (IAF), with the first three traveling aboard an An-124 transport aircraft.
 The aircraft were due to arrive Dec.
 11. The IAF has awarded the MiG corporation a $900 million contract to upgrade all of its 69 operational MiG-29s.
 These upgrades include a new avionics kit, with the N-109 radar being replaced by a Phazatron Zhuk-M radar.
 The upgrades also include improved beyond-visual-range ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "First Upgraded MiG-29s Ship To India".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "First Upgraded MiG-29s Ship To India".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.